mtsknn/advent-of-clojure/README.md

 (I'm not proficient in Clojure), so don't try to learn from my solutions. 😃

-## Puzzles

-[Puzzle instructions available at Advent of Code.](https://adventofcode.com/)

-Each puzzle has two parts.
+[Puzzle instructions available at Advent of Code.](https://adventofcode.com/) Each puzzle has two parts.
-You need to solve Part 1 before you can see Part 2.
+Part 2 is unlocked after solving Part 1.

 ## Solutions